lamdu/presentation-live-2018/README.md

 * Records as multiple params sugar makes code look more familiar
 * We display the setting of which annotation mode is currently selected
 * No need to press space to apply a transformation.
 Can just start typing the operator or function to use
-* In general we've reached the WYTIWYS term/concept, which explains succintly that the interface is simply still just typing text
+* In general we've reached the WYTIWYS term/concept, which explains succinctly that the interface is simply still just typing text
-* No need to delve into the mechanisms of hole results prioritization as Lamdu has a lot more interesting things to describe now
+* No need to delve into the mechanisms of hole results prioritization as Lamdu has a lot of more interesting things to describe now
 * Where the previous video emphasized feedback from types, currently one might get more easily understandable feedback via values

 Also some things have progressed in the world as well: